vdrc/The-Source-Code-and-Benchmark-Dataset-for-QuickhullDisk/README.md

 This is open data under the CC BY license http://creativecommons.org/licenses/by/4.0/.

-For a reference, this data is same as the one in Mendeley Data ( http://dx.doi.org/10.17632/h7c6rhb4vr.1 (not active yet)).
+For a reference, this data is same as the one in Mendeley Data ( http://dx.doi.org/10.17632/h7c6rhb4vr.1 ).

 You can find more details in the following reference.
 **Nguyen Kieu Linh, Chanyoung Song, Joonghyun Ryu, Phan Thanh An, Nam-Dũng Haong and Deok-Soo Kim, QuickhullDisk: A Faster Convex Hull Algorithm for Disks, Applied Mathematics and Computation, 363, 2019.**